markstringer-dti/markstringer-dti.github.io/dti.md

 I don't expect the client to behave well or rationally in response to this.
 I don't think it's impossible that the client will go and talk to X corp.
 I think it's likely that if the client does this, X corp with tell them that the project can totally be done without the database and they're willing to start tomorrow.

-This brings together a bunch of things that we've been talking about all the way through this book.

-1. Daniel Kahneman's principle - what you see is all there is.
-2. Ignoring the pirate ship - or the importance of *not* ignoring it.
-3. First, second and third circle communication.
-4. The difference between flowers (the dream) and fruit (the reality).
-5. Commitment and consistency.

-Here's where I'm going to admit that this - this second circle communication with clients - actually, it's with everyone - is not something that I'm that good at.
+Here's where I'm going make an admission.
+And it's quite a big one.
+I don't think I'm that good at second circle communication.
+Second circle communication, especially between me and clients - actually, it's with everyone - is something that I continuously struggle with.
 The thing I'm probably best at is spotting the pirate ships on the horizon and insisting that they get talked about, rather than ignored.

 There are always going to be people who are better at having difficult, second circle, conversations than me.

 Maybe you are a natural at having these kinds of conversations (the evidence that we see from most projects is that most people aren't).
 Maybe you work with people who are better at having those kinds of conversation than you are.
 Maybe you all find it hard, and you need to work together to make sure that these conversations happen.
-Maybe you need to inspect and adapt as a team to get better at these kinds of conversations.
+Even so, if you understand and accept that this is what you have to do, you can agree to inspect and adapt as a team to get better at these kinds of conversations.

-But let's be clear - as a team - you need to have these conversations with your client.
+Because this is an important thing to understand.
+As a team you need to be having second circle conversations with your client.
 Not just once, but repeatedly throughout the project.

 You also need to be clear that, for those of you who do this communication, it might be very difficult.
 The responses that you get from the client may well be third circle.
 What are some third circle responses that you might get from the client?

 They might shout at you to go faster.
 They might complain that your team isn't looking ill enough and stressed enough.
 They might point out (whether it's true or not) that you promised to do a certain thing, by a certain time and you haven't.
 They will cast doubt on your ability and your professionalism.
 A lot of what's said in these situations isn't about solving any of the problems on the project.
 It's about making you shut up.

 These are all third circle responses.
 And to a degree they may work.
-The fact that they don't really mean the things that they're saying - much.
-That what they're really doing is just saying anything to shut you up, might be something to bear in mind when you find yourself reacting emotionally to what they say.
+The fact is that they don't really mean the things that they're saying - much.
+What they're really doing is just saying anything to shut you up.
+And, if you can stop yourself in time, this might be something to bear in mind when you find yourself reacting emotionally to what they say.
 You may find yourself angry at the idea that your clients want to physically and psychologically harm you and your team.
 You might feel anger and shame at the suggestion that you haven't kept your promises.
+You might get a sinking feeling in your stomach that your name will be mentioned in connection to your bosses in connection with losing work to a competitor.

 And it's important to have those emotions, because if you don't, they will "have" you.
-They will stop you from thinking clearly and they will prevent you from talking to you client in second circle.
+They will highjack you.
+They will stop you from thinking clearly and they will prevent you (or your team) from talking to you client in second circle.
 And guess what?
 That's what accusing you and your team of being incompetent, dishonest or lazy is designed to do.
 This might not be conscious on the part of the client, but it's exactly what's going on.
 Most people when they are attacked like this will either shut up (first circle) or be stung into a bout of frenzied agreed activity.
 Looked at in this way, agreed activity is a kind of manic, performative first circle.
 Or in the worst, career threatening cases, answer third circle attacks with a third circle response.

 I've been stupid enough to argue back in third circle in the past.
 It doesn't work.
 It doesn't do anybody any good.
 It doesn't do you any good, as a project manager.
 It doesn't do your client any good.
 It's just another form of having the wrong conversation.
 It doesn't do the project any good.